openfaas/openfaas.github.io/_posts/2022-10-06-pdf-generation-at-scale-on-kubernetes.md

 ## Conclusion

-A platform like AWS Lambda is purpose built for running functions at scale, albeit within limits that some teams find restrictive.
-We often hear that the costs can be prohibitive for large-scale usage, and one large company recently contacted us to tell us they were saving 60,000 USD per year, over the past 3 years by switching to OpenFaaS.
+A platform like AWS Lambda is purpose built for running functions at scale and can be very convenient if you have a lot of expertise with AWS already.
+One of the things we hear from customers is that they can find the timeouts and amount of retries possible restrictive.
+We also hear that the costs can be prohibitive for large-scale usage.
+One large company recently contacted us to tell us that had saved 60,000 USD per year, over the past 3 years by switching to OpenFaaS.

 This blog post was written to show Kubernetes users that it is possible to autoscaling based upon requests, to limit concurrency in an intelligent way, and to scale out a task like PDF generation.